 The low caste system in Nepal has far-reaching implications on the lives of individuals and communities.
 It reinforces social inequalities, restricts opportunities for upward mobility, and perpetuates discrimination and marginalization.
 Despite efforts to address caste-based discrimination, the system continues to impact the lives of many Nepalese people.

-Meet Narayan and Prabin, the Silversmiths who created all the handcrafted Sterling Silver and Gemstone Jewelry for Silvissions Jewelry.
-Their birthplace is from the Low caste village - Khadga BhanJyang, Nuwakot district, Bagmati State in Nepal
+Narayan and Prabin, are 2 of the remaining silversmiths artisans creating Jewelry for us after COVID hit Nepal in 2020.
+Their birthplace is from the Low caste village - Khadga BhanJyang, Nuwakot district, Bagmati State in Nepal.